valschmidt/rep/rep-DRAFT_MB.rst

 * y:  Positive parallel to the receive array in the direction to the left
 * z: Positive up, orthogonal to the plane made by x and y.

-Roll and Pitch shall indicate rotation about x and y axes, respectively, with positive direction in accordance with the right-hand rule.
-For a vessel with the sonar mounted in the traditional way, with transmit array parallel to the fore/aft axis of the vessel and receive array across-ships, roll is then Starboard down and pitch is
+Roll,  pitch and yaw shall indicate rotation about x, y and z axes, respectively, with positive direction in accordance with the right-hand rule.
+For a vessel with the sonar mounted in the traditional way - transmit array parallel to the fore/aft axis of the vessel and receive array across-ships, roll is then Starboard down, pitch is bow down and yaw is positive counter clockwise when looking down from above.
+Note that yaw is reported in the standard

 Parameters
 -----